 However, if you want my vote over one another, my vote will go to BELT SANDER.

 Let me make you clear; why?

 Strip sanders are a magnificent sanding tool when you are handing a larger and heavy-duty project.
 It works fast and provides an efficient sanding result.

 With the help of a thick paper, it can remove a lot of materials without losing much time.
 Then using fine sandpaper, you can give a last touch up.

 While handling colossal woodworking jobs, a strip sander is an efficient and time-consuming sanding power tool.

 Whether you want to be a professional or own a sander at your home to accomplish different DIY projects, it is significantly essential to know the purpose of the sanding tool.
 Otherwise, you will purchase a wrong item that will not come to any work during your requirement.

-Belt Sander vs. Orbital Sander Both of them use sandpaper to smoothen a surface, but their working procedure is unique from each other.
+Belt Sander vs. Orbital Sander in this chapter, we try to brief all the differences.
+Both of them use sandpaper to smoothen a surface, but their working procedure is unique from each other.
 Before making a decision, read this article thoroughly.

 I have discussed in-depth information about belt sander vs. orbital sander to pick the right one for your project.

 A belt sander or strip sander is a sander used in the construction and finishing of wood and other materials.
 It has an electric motor that rotates a pair of drums on which it mounts an endless loop of sandpaper. … sometimes these are used to remove paint or finish from the wood.
 There are several types of belt sander Tabletop,